slilichenko/dataflow-bigquery/spanner-change-data-capture/README.md

 Once the pipeline is started and running, go to the [Spanner console](https://console.cloud.google.com/spanner/instances/main/databases/fulfillment/details/query).

-Create and modify several orders using this SQL as an example:
+Create and modify several orders using these SQL statements as example:

 ## Creating new orders